westhacker/node-socket-chat/1/README.md

 Thanks
 ================

-1. Thanks for remy's sample.
+1. Thanks for the original sample.
 2. Thanks for your reading and happy coding.